EliaTorre/hmmrnn/README.md

 ### main.ipynb

 A Jupyter notebook that serves as a step-by-step guide to run all the functions in the project.
 It demonstrates how to:
-- Train RNN models on HMM generated data
+- Train RNN models on HMM generated data and test model performance
-- Test model performance
+- Perform state-space reverse-engineering to visualize trajectories in PCA space (with/without inputs), fixed-point and limit-cycle radius variations across input variances
-- Perform reverse engineering analysis
+- Inspect dynamical properties of state space: state-space across epochs, expected second-order term, transition rates, residency times, logit-gradient sign changes and noise sensitivity
-- Visualize results
+- Mechanistic Interpretability: identifying kick neurons, noise-integrating populations and ablation studies.

 ### config.py

 Configuration module for HMM-RNN experiments.
 Defines different configuration classes:
 - `DefaultConfig`: Base configuration with default parameters
-- `HMMTwo`, `HMMThree`, `HMMFour`, `HMMFive`: Configurations for different HMM complexities
+- `HMMTwo`, `HMMThree`, `HMMFour`, `HMMFive`: Configurations for linear-chain of HMMs used in the paper.

 ### hmm.py

-Implements the Hidden Markov Model (HMM) class for generating and managing sequences.
+Implements the Hidden Markov Model (HMM) class for generating sequences.
 Features:
 - Custom transition and emission matrix generation
 - Sequence generation with different methods (linear, gaussian)
 - Data splitting for training, validation, and testing